 - if you are also using large amounts of alcohol or medicines that make you sleepy.

-Perphenazine is not approved for use in psychotic conditions related to dementia.
 Perphenazine may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 - severe or untreated depression;